 In keeping with our commitment to health, safety and welfare of everyone and every cat at MEOW, we are planning for several contingency scenarios and taking decisive, informed action to limit the spread of coronavirus (COVID-19) while ensuring the continuity of our care for our feline friends.

 MEOW Foundation observes the following protocols until further notice:

 - Restricted access (staff, limited volunteers and approved prospective adopters by appointment only) to MEOW Foundation’s Adoption Centre

-- MEOW Charity Thrift Shop has re-opened to the public Tuesdays, Thursdays, Fridays (in December), Saturdays & Sundays 11 am to 4 pm
+- MEOW Charity Thrift Shop has re-opened to the public six days a week: Tuesday through Saturday 10-5 and Sundays 10-4

 - Staff and Volunteers who are permitted to enter the Adoption Centre and Thrift Shop and will be required to follow modified safety procedures